Gingerbread Florentines

 Florentine cookies are thin, crisp, naturally gluten free, and have a sweet and slightly caramelized flavor.
 They are even more delicious when you fill them with buttercream, which is what I'm doing with this recipe for Gingerbread Florentines.
 Trust me, this is a cookie that you need to include in your holiday cookie boxes!

-If you love gingerbread as much as I do, be sure to check out some of my other favorite recipes like my Frosted Gingerbread Cookies, Frosted Gingerbread Banana Bread, or my Gingerbread Biscotti.
+If you love organic gingerbread as much as I do, be sure to check out some of my other favorite recipes like my Frosted Gingerbread Cookies, Frosted Gingerbread Banana Bread, or my Gingerbread Biscotti.

 Florentines are something I created and served at my bakery for years.
-And now that I've sold it, they are still making these cookies!
+And now that I've sold it, they are still making these organic cookies!
 The Florentines I make are naturally gluten free cookies, and they are so amazingly delicious that you literally don't even miss the wheat.
 And as someone who is in no way gluten free, trust me when I say that.

 I have pioneered the Florentine sandwich cookie.
 Most people make Florentines and serve them plain, half dipped in chocolate, or with chocolate drizzled on top.
-But when we created our version of these cookies, I knew we had to sandwich them.
-And our Florentines are like a sandwich cookie on crack!
+But when we created our version of these organic cookies, I knew we had to sandwich them.
+And these Florentines are like a sandwich cookie on crack!

 Why You'll Love This Recipe